Going to business school might sound like the surefire way to success. But, depending on what you want to do, it could be a colossal mistake.

 — Jim Rohn

 A business degree doesn’t mean you’ve done your time, so now you’re done with studying.
 Nope!
-Technology and methods of running companies are always changing.
+Technology and methods of running companies are constantly changing.
 Therefore you have to change along with it.

-You have to keep up with everything.
-By the time you get a degree, you’re already far, far behind in the business world.
+You must keep up with the rapidly changing business world.
+But by the time you finally get a degree, you’re already far, far behind in the business world.

 In short, going to business school might seem like a good idea, but it’s a huge mistake for many people.
 After you graduate, you’ll have to start at the bottom of the company, anyway.
 Or, if you want to be an entrepreneur, you’ll be far behind the rest.
 Everything you need to learn is online for free.
 Don’t dig yourself into debt before you even get started in life.